Allan-Cao/LoL-Team-SQ-Tracker/README.md

   git clone git@github.com:Allan-Cao/AOE-Team-Tracker.git
 ```

-Go to the project directory
+Go to the project directory.

 ```bash
   cd AOE-Team-Tracker
 ```

-Create a virtual enviroment and activate it
+Create a virtual environment and activate it.

 ```bash
   virtualenv dev
   dev/Scripts/activate
 ```

-Run the hourly code (do NOT run when the time is around :00 as that is when the server will be running the program and this may cause conflicting match histories)
+Run the hourly code (do NOT run when the time is around :00 as that is when the server will be running the program, and this may cause conflicting match histories)

 ```bash
   python TeamTracker.py